 “It’s one we’ve done a lot of custom work on and is probably one of our most intense custom machined motors.
 It’s an SB2-headed small block Chevy for drag/grudge racing.
 It’s a 452 cid tall-deck engine.”

 The build started with a raw Dart Iron Eagle block that got bored and honed to a 4.185˝ bore.
 The shop also bored out the cam tunnel from a standard core to a 55mm needle bearing cam tunnel and bored the lifter bores to accommodate .937˝ lifters.

-“We used a Dart Iron Eagle block, a custom Crower crank, custom Carrillo rods and custom JE pistons – some heavy-duty nitrous stuff,” Gibbons says.
+“We used a Dart Iron Eagle block, a custom crank, custom rods and custom JE pistons – some heavy-duty nitrous stuff,” Gibbons says.
 “It is a heavy nitrous motor and has a big fogger system with two stages of nitrous.
 It’s got a dry sump oiling system on the front of it, so that required a lot of custom plumbing and machining to make it all work.
 It’s got a Peterson oil tank and an Auto Verdi oil pump.

 “We used Jesel lifters, an X2 Xceldyne belt drive kit and custom T&D rocker arms to accommodate for the 1˝-lift Jones Cam Designs camshaft that it has.
 It’s a monster nitrous cam that has a custom mill and grind and some really radical nitrous lobes on it.

 “SBU did all the nitrous stuff.
 It’s got an M&M single dominator cast manifold on it that I ported.
 It’s got a custom Dan Olson dry sump oil pan on it and we’re using a Pro Systems three circuit dominator carburetor.”